ciao-project/ciao/ciao-scheduler/README.md

 Scheduler does not need to run as root, unlike other ciao components.

-Certificates are assumed to be in /etc/pki/ciao, or can be specified on the command line.
-They are created with the [ciao-cert](https://github.com/01org/ciao/tree/master/ssntp/ciao-cert) tool.
+Certificates are assumed to be in /etc/pki/ciao, or can be specified on the command line via the "-cert" and "-cacert" command line options.
+Certificates are created with the [ciao-cert](https://github.com/01org/ciao/tree/master/ssntp/ciao-cert) tool.